Seed-Starting Vegetables in Summer Heat

-Summer is here, and yikes, is it ever hot!
-It may be time to start new plants for the fall, but conditions are just too hot.
-What to do?
+Summer is here, as is the hot weather!
+How do you start seeds for fall when conditions are so hot?
 Here are a few tips and tricks for beating the heat and getting seeds growing.

 The seeds of different vegetables have optimum temperatures for germination, but right now most of them will not like this heat.